Sorikairox/santa-app/README.md

 ### No comments in code ???

 A well written code does not need comments to be understood excepted for complexes business algorithms.
-If you don't understand my code by reading it and are unsure of what it's doing, then I failed and I'm sorry.
+If you don't understand my code by reading it or/and are unsure of what it's doing, then I failed and I'm sorry.

 ## Isn't it overkill ?